Zarif-SBU/ProjectFakeSo/README.md

 - Axios
 - Other Client Dependencies...
 ## Functionality
-- Welcome Page: A landing page introducing users to the platform.
+- Welcome Page: A landing page that asks users to either login, register or sign in as a guest.
 - Questions Page: View and ask programming-related questions.
+-
 - Answers Page: Provide answers to questions from the community.
 - Profile Page: Manage your user profile and settings.
 - Tags Page: Explore questions based on tags and categories.